 Here we go again.
-Summer break.
+Summer break is coming.
 Moms are getting worried.
 Very, very worried.

-We want to have a healthy balance between electronics and other activities.
+We want our kids to have a healthy balance between electronics and other activities.
 We’d love to have some easy house rules that are easy to enforce and easy to follow.

 Keep kids off electronics over the summer